 How to Stop Your Hamster From Biting

 The solution depends on the reason behind the biting.
-Punishment usually increases fear and stress in hamsters and usually makes fear worse.
+Punishment usually increases fear and stress, making biting behavior more difficult to overcome.

 Instead, focus on creating safety and trust.